Quantcast

 I do really like how they contrasted falling in love in the real world and within the confines of a perfectly curated universe.
 I thought that was really important in all the fluff and whimsy of it.
 There’s a solidness that only a relationship toiled for in the real world through shyness, awkward moments, silent encounters and steady build up can manufacture.
 I love Seo meri’s hesitancy as she comes to terms with the fact that people aren’t enduring, they’re subject to change and that’s perfectly normal.
 These were the moments of vulnerability that made you crumble in between the laughs.
 I would’ve challenged the writers to go deeper just for a moment.

 This falters slightly in the last episode, especially with the FLs lack of acknowledgement of her wrongdoing.
-We didn't need some overblown, on-the-nose, lengthy apology.
-But there were no clues in Seo Meri's demeanour, internal musings, or even subtle expressions that spoke to what we knew.
+We didn't need some overblown apology, but there were no clues in Seo Meri's demeanour, internal musings, or even subtle expressions that spoke to our unease or that of teh MLs.
+Honestly, I really enjoyed this, and it was a fun journey.
+It will likely be one of my 2026 favourites for the mere joy I derived from it.

 • Can This Love Be Translated?